Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Conclusion

-We next explored whether multi-DoF haptic displays could be leveraged to communicate more detailed and fine-grained feedback.
+We next explored N-DoF haptic displays to communicate more detailed feedback.
 We compared two approaches: localizing separate $1$-DoF haptic displays to different regions of the robot arm, or distributing identical $3$-DoF displays along the entire arm.
-From a psychophysics perspective, we found that localized feedback resulted in more accurate communication but at slower speeds: because these signals were spatially distributed over a larger surface area, humans could distinguish them more accurately, but it took longer for participants to move their hands, perceive each region, and recognize the signal (Section~\ref{sec:p2}).
-We next applied both types of haptic displays to a robot learning task.
+From a psychophysics perspective, localized feedback resulted in more accurate communication but at slower speeds, i.e. larger spatially distribution of signals increased accuracy, but required participants to move their hands to perceive each region, and recognize the signal (Section~\ref{sec:p2}).
+We applied both types of haptic displays to a robot learning task.
 Here we found that distributed $3$-DoF signals were preferable to localized $1$-DoF signals in terms of teaching time, demonstration improvement, and subjective responses (Section~\ref{sec:vt2}).
-Participants needed to use their hands to kinethetically teach the robot arm --- but because the localized feedback required humans to continually change their grasp and feel along the robot arm, this localized feedback conflicted with the human's teaching.
-In the context of learning from demonstration we therefore found that using multi-DoF haptic displays to concentrate signals in a smaller space resulted in more seamless communication and teaching.
+We also note that the results of our user studies were consistent across two different industry-standard robot arms, suggesting that approach is not tied to one specific arm type or geometry.
+Overall, using multi-DoF haptic displays to concentrate signals into a smaller space resulted in more seamless communication and teaching.

-\p{Limitations} This work is a first step towards wrapping pneumatic displays to convey the robot's internal state during physical human-robot interaction.
-One limitation of our work is that --- without written or verbal explanations --- human users do not know how to interpret the robot's feedback.
-For instance, we had to explain to users that increased pressures corresponded to increased robot uncertainty.
-Although it seems reasonable to provide operators with an instruction manual, moving forward we want to ensure that the robot's signals are as intuitive as possible.